Calendar reform: Julian and Gregorian reforms

 When Julius Caesar took power in Rome, the Roman calendar had ceased to reflect the year accurately.

 The Julian reform made 46 BC 445 days long and replaced the intercalary month with an intercalary day to be inserted within February every four years.
 This produced a noticeably more accurate calendar, but it had an average year length of 365 days and six hours (365.25 days), which had the effect of adding about three-quarters of an hour every four years.
 The effect accumulated from inception in 45 BC until by the 16th century the northward equinox was falling on March 10 or 11.

 Under Pope Gregory XIII, the leap year rule was altered: only centennial years evenly divisible by 400 are leap years.
-Thus, the years 1600, 2000, 2400 and 2800 are leap years, while 1700, 1800, 1900, 2100, 2200, 2300, 2500, 2600, 2700, 2900 and 3000 are common years despite being divisible by 4.
+Thus, the years 1600, 2000, 2400, and 2800 are leap years, while 1700, 1800, 1900, 2100, 2200, 2300, 2500, 2600, 2700, 2900, and 3000 are common years despite being divisible by 4.
 This rule makes the mean year 365.2425 days (365 d, 5 h, 49 min, 12 s) long.
 While this does not synchronize the years entirely, it would require a few thousand years to accumulate a day.

 So that the northward equinox would have the same date in the new Gregorian calendar as it had when the Council of Nicaea made recommendations in AD 325 (March 21), ten days were dropped so that October 5 became October 15 in 1582.
 This reform took a few centuries to spread through the nations that used the Julian calendar, although the Russian church year still uses the Julian calendar.
-Those nations that adopted this calendar on or after 1700 had to drop more than ten days: Great Britain, for instance, dropped eleven.
+Those nations that adopted this calendar on or after 1700, had to drop more than ten days: Great Britain, for instance, dropped eleven.

-In 1923, Milutin Milanković proposed to a synod of some Eastern Orthodox Churches at Constantinople that only centennial years that leave a remainder of 200 or 600 upon division by 900 would be leap years, decreasing the average year length to 365.242̅ days: these remainders were chosen to delay as much as possible the first year (after 1923) that this calendar would disagree with the Gregorian calendar, which occurs in until 2800.
-It was adopted by some Eastern Orthodox Churches under the names Revised Julian calendar or New calendar, but was rejected by others.
+In 1923, Milutin Milanković proposed to a synod of some Eastern Orthodox Churches at Constantinople that only centennial years that leave a remainder of 200 or 600 upon division by 900 would be leap years, decreasing the average year length to 365.242̅ days: these remainders were chosen to delay as much as possible the first year (after the year of 1923) that this calendar would disagree with the Gregorian calendar, which occurs in until 2800.
+It was adopted by some Eastern Orthodox Churches, under the names Revised Julian calendar or New calendar, but was rejected by others.